ACEP ID:

 Exclusion Criteria

-This guideline is not intended for pediatric patients, patients with complex partial seizures, patients with acute head trauma or multisystem trauma, patients with brain mass or brain tumor, immunocompromised patients, or patients with eclampsia.
+This guideline is not intended for pediatric patients, patients with complex partial seizures, patients with acute head trauma or multisystem trauma, patients with brain mass or brain tumor, immunocompromised patients, patients with eclampsia or patients in the out-of-hospital environment.

 Recommendations offered in this policy are not intended to represent the only diagnostic and management options that the emergency physician should consider.
 ACEP recognizes the importance of the individual physician’s judgment and patient preferences.